org-arl/unet-blog/_posts/2018-09-24-on-underwater-localization-using-unetstack.md

 ![jpg](assets/img/map-2.jpg)

 The map is updated with the localized node's location with a red circle as shown in the figure above.
 In conclusion, we saw how easily such a localization application can be developed utilizing UnetStack.

+For interested reader, the jupyter notebook with the complete code in Python can be found at this [link](https://github.com/org-arl/unet-contrib/blob/bts/contrib/Positioning/localization.ipynb).